wrljet/hercules-helper/README.md

 You shouldn't have to mark the bash scripts as executable before running them.
 They hopefully will clone ready to run.

 Please don't run this process as root.
+That can be damaging.
-The scripts will prompt for your sudo password where required.
+These scripts will prompt for your sudo password where required.

 Report errors in this to me so everyone can benefit.